Click on the Main Categories above to start your adventure.

 transactional model of stress suggests that anxiety occurs when an individual

-(Reactive anxiety).
-Studies have indicated that high levels of anxiety are
+situation (Reactive anxiety).
+Studies have indicated that high levels of

-an audience enhances task performances (Zajonc as cited in Lloyd & Mayes
+then an audience enhances task performances (Zajonc as cited in Lloyd &

-1999).
-If the task is poorly learned such that incorrect responses are likely to
+Mayes 1999).
+If the task is poorly learned such that incorrect responses are

-be dominant, then an audience inhibits task performance.
-Therefore the general
+likely to be dominant, then an audience inhibits task performance.
+Therefore

-effect of an audience is to enhance the likelihood of dominant responses.
-The
+the general effect of an audience is to enhance the likelihood of dominant

-argument therefore is that the presence of others increases drive and thereby
+responses.
+The argument therefore is that the presence of others increases

-enhances the performance of well-learned tasks and inhibits the performance of
+drive and thereby enhances the performance of well-learned tasks and inhibits

 Picard (1999) states that